 Electrical contractors can assess your wiring, make necessary repairs, and provide you with a Certificate of Inspection for your records.
 Your insurance company may want a copy of the certificate as well.

 As with most things, regular inspections and maintenance will help keep your wiring operating safely.
 Often electricians say aluminum wiring can be just as safe as copper, as long as all of the electrical connections are made of materials approved for aluminum wiring, and are properly maintained.
 The terminations, where the wiring joins with the panel or a device, are where the majority of the issues occur.

 Your home insurance company will want to know the type of wiring your home has, and how long it has been in place.
 If you are considering buying a home with aluminum wiring, you might want to check with your insurer to see if there are any specific requirements.
 Some insurance companies may be unable to insure your home unless the whole home is rewired, while others will be content to know that all the proper connections have been used, and the house has been inspected and approved by a licensed electrician.
 Keep in mind that with the perceived higher risk of problems with aluminum wiring, you may have trouble finding an insurer, or you may have to pay a higher premium.
-If you have any other questions, you can always contact Square One at 1.855.331.6933 for more information.

 It’s difficult to say precisely how much it will cost to rewire your home because every job can fluctuate in scope.
 For example, the cost will depend on the overall condition of the property, the age of the house, the general accessibility of the wiring itself for an electrician, and other unexpected oddities that inevitability crop up during any renovation.